The MTV Movie Awards Are Making A BIG Change This Year

 Advertisement

 The newly-named MTV Movie & TV Awards will air on May 7.
-While nominations will be announced at a later date, I have my fingers crossed that we'll be able to honor some of the year's biggest TV twists (Westworld, get ready), favorite ships (Pretty Little Liars' Haleb forever) and fave freshman series (Atlanta, we're looking at you.)
+While nominations will be announced at a later date, I have my fingers crossed that we'll be able to honour some of the year's biggest TV twists (Westworld, get ready), favourite ships (Pretty Little Liars' Haleb forever) and fave freshman series (Atlanta, we're looking at you.)

 Major kudos to MTV for moving into the future.
 This award show just became the Millennial Golden Globes.